wolfgangj/bone-lisp/README.md

 *Note: If you were looking for the great [Bones Scheme Compiler](http://www.call-with-current-continuation.org/bones/), that's a different project.*

-*Note: This software is currently in alpha status.*
+*Note: This software is currently in alpha status (but getting closer to beta).*

 Bone is an interpreter for a lexically scoped Lisp-1.
 It is based on immutable values and does tail-call elimination.